kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 ## Summary

-This KEP proposes to make `PersistentVolume.spec.nodeAffinity` field mutable, making it possible to change the affinity with VolumeAttributeClass.
+This KEP proposes to make `PersistentVolume.spec.nodeAffinity` field mutable, making it possible to change the affinity of the volume.
 This allows user to migrate data or enabling features without interrupting workloads.